 Injuries sustained due to the negligence of others can take many forms and have a wide variety of causes.

-At Cascione, Purcigliotti & Galluzzi, P.C., we have successfully litigated practically every kind of personal injury claim from simple trip and falls and automobile accidents to highly complex product liability or toxic exposure cases.
-We appreciate that to each client, their individual case is the most important one and we treat every case that we accept with the utmost care and diligence.
+At Cascione, Purcigliotti & Galluzzi, P.C., we have successfully litigated practically every kind of personal injury claim from simple trip-and-falls and automobile accidents to highly complex product liability or toxic exposure cases.
+We appreciate that to each client, their individual case is the most important one, and we treat every case that we accept with the utmost care and diligence.
 Arrange a free initial consultation today.

-Every personal injury claim has two controlling factors which are “injury” and “liability.”
+Every personal injury claim has two controlling factors, which are “injury” and “liability.”

-“Almost” or “nearly” may count in a game of horseshoes but it does not apply to a personal injury claim.
-What that means is “If the bus hadn’t stopped I could have been killed” is not the basis for a claim.
+“Almost” or “nearly” may count in a game of horseshoes, but it does not apply to a personal injury claim.
+What that means is “If the bus hadn’t stopped, I could have been killed” is not the basis for a claim.
 To make a case you have to have been actually injured.

-In New York the legal minimum automobile insurance is $25,000/$50,000 which means a single claimant can receive no more than $25,000 and the total for a claim is $50,000.
-That can cause a very unfair result when for instance, a whole family is struck by a poorly insured vehicle and the best that they can ever get is possibly $10,000 each.
+In New York the legal minimum automobile insurance is $25,000/$50,000, which means a single claimant can receive no more than $25,000 and the total possible for a claim is $50,000.
+That can cause a very unfair result when, for instance, a whole family is struck by a poorly insured vehicle, and the best that they can ever get is possibly $10,000 each.

-To avoid this possibility in terms of automobile accidents anyone who is better insured (say 100/300 coverage) can also purchase Supplementary Underinsured Motorist coverage for a few dollars a year.
+To avoid this possibility in terms of automobile accidents anyone who is better insured (say 100/300 coverage) can also purchase supplementary underinsured motorist coverage for a few dollars a year.
 That means that your own insurer would cover your claim once you have exhausted the other party’s lesser insurance.
 We recommend purchasing that coverage to anyone who has a car.

-Workers Compensation is a great thing however the pay back for its benefits is that the covered worker cannot sue their employer.
-Sometimes there is a responsible third party which is not obvious on the facts.
+Workers’ compensation is a great thing, but one disadvantage of seeking this form of compensation is that the covered worker cannot sue their employer.
+Sometimes there is a responsible third party which is not obvious on a first review of the facts.
 It is very common for employers to own their building through a separate corporation which is liable for claims.
 Only a thorough legal investigation can reveal if you can legitimately bring a claim for a workplace accident.
 These are just a few examples in a world of legal possibilities.

-If you think that you might have a case then you should be speaking to us right now.
+If you think that you might have a case, then you should be speaking to us right now.
 Reach us online or by telephone at 800-807-2826 for more information.